 To treat plantar fasciitis, we need to reduce the stress on that tissue to allow it to heal and minimize future problems.
 We tailor your treatment around your job, activity level, age and lifestyle.

-If traditional techniques don't relieve the pain or you want to expedite your healing process, we offer a wide arrange of Regenerative & Advanced Medical options.
-To name a few, we will consider a PRP or Platelet Rich Plasma Injections, Stem Cell Therapy, and the ever popular pain laser therapy which is performed in the office.
-Laser therapy typically decreases your heel pain by 40% in 10 days.
+If traditional techniques don't relieve the pain or you want to expedite your healing process, we offer a wide arrange of Advanced Medical options.
+MLS laser therapy is often used amongst athletes to promote healing and get them back on the field quickly.
+This painless laser therapy is performed in the office required no downtime.
+Laser therapy typically decreases your heel pain by 75% in 14 days.

 The important thing to know is that you don't have to live with heel or arch pain, and that if you try to, it will most likely get worse.
 The quicker you get treatment, the faster you return to normal, pain free activity!